charles-waite/ESP32-Matter-Environmental-Sensor/README.md

 **Steps**
 1. Wire the BME680 (and OLED) to the XIAO as shown above.
 2. Flash the Arduino sketch via USB-C.
 3. Power the unit using the Apple 5 W charger with USB-A → USB-C adapter.
 4. On startup, scan the QR code shown on the OLED (or via serial output) to commission the device via a Matter controller.

+**NOTE-TO-SELF**

+*- Add USB wiring steps and info for charger to USB-A plug and USB-A plug to USB-C plug as well as note about using a male to female USB-A extension to allow for programming in-situ.
+- Add note about dropping VEML7700 lux sensor support due to dimming range being small and not worth the added complexity.
+It did work though.*
 ---

 ## 🧠 Future Enhancements

-- Thread support and border router discovery
-- OTA updates
 - Ambient light sensor integration for display dimming
 - Expanded Matter cluster support (e.g., VOC index, CO₂, etc.)